Santiso-Group/despasito/docs/input_output.rst

 Package Outputs
 ---------------
-Outputs are files saved to the current working directory containing thermodynamic calculations.
-Default file names are used, but can be defined in the input.json file for command line use or thermodynamics dictionary for imported use.
+Calculation outputs are saved within the current working directory.
+An alternative output file name can be defined in the input.json file for command line use or thermodynamics dictionary for imported use.

 .. autosummary::
    :toctree: _autosummary